Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06a-data-warehouse-load.md

     > The category information was extracted from the `ItemName` column using string manipulation, as there is no separate category column in the dimension table.
 This approach assumes that the item names follow a consistent naming convention.
 If the item names do not follow a consistent naming convention, the results may not accurately reflect the true category of each item.

 In this exercise, you have created a lakehouse and a data warehouse with multiple tables.
 You have ingested data and used cross-database queries to load data from the lakehouse to the warehouse.
 Additionally, you have used the query tool to perform analytical queries.

-## Clean up resources

-If you've finished exploring your data warehouse, you can delete the workspace you created for this exercise.

-1. In the bar on the left, select the icon for your workspace to view all of the items it contains.
-1. Select **Workspace settings** and in the **General** section, scroll down and select **Remove this workspace**.
-1. Select **Delete** to delete the workspace.